maumercado/langchain-agents-demo/README.md

 The project consists of the following main components:

 1. `main.py`: The entry point of the application.
+It now uses the `ChatOpenAI` model from `langchain_openai` and integrates a new `ChatModelStartHandler` for handling chat model start events.
 2. `handlers/chat_model_start_handler.py`: Handles the initialization and execution of the chat model.
+It includes a new `ChatModelStartHandler` class that provides detailed logging of messages exchanged with the AI model.
 3. `tools/sql.py`: Contains functions for executing SQL queries and retrieving data from the database.
 4. `tools/report.py`: Provides functionality for generating HTML reports based on the query results.
 5. `top_5_users_by_revenue.html`: An example HTML report showing the top 5 users by revenue.